solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

     Within Cognitive Services, there is an Anomaly Detector service available.
 This service allows customers to query a REST API or integrate directly with a client library to perform anomaly detection on time series data.

-    Furthermore, this anomaly detection enigne is built into Azure Stream Analytics, allowing you to perform Changepoint and Spike-and-Dip anomaly detection with streamed data.
+    Furthermore, this anomaly detection engine is built into Azure Stream Analytics, allowing you to perform Changepoint and Spike-and-Dip anomaly detection with streamed data.

 3. Will a hybrid Azure and on-premises solution require additional administrators?
 We do not have the budget to hire new IT staff this fiscal year, and so we want to limit the amount of new maintenance work required.